Diabetic Foot Pain Symptoms

 Usually, the feet are not the first to be affected as they contain smaller muscles.
 However, once affected, the diabetic sufferer may find that they have problems with balance.
 This can cause damage to the feet and even add to the possibility that bones may be broken without being identified (due to the loss of nerve feelings).

 The ideal way to try to combat motor neuropathy is to try to keep as healthy as possible, exercising when possible and regularly stretching your muscles.
-Following the plantar fasciitis stretching exercises is a good idea to keep the muscles in the legs and feet working properly.
+Following the stretching exercises is a good idea to keep the muscles in the legs and feet working properly.

 5. Autonomic Neuropathy.